 This particular occasion was unusual and special.
 About 11 years before Issac Stern had visited Israel for the purpose of selecting young and promising musicians to come to the United States for study.
 In this case he chose four who had been playing together as a string quartet.
 At the time we heard them they were in their early twenties and had been playing together for eleven years and they were the quartet in residence at the Conservatory.

 The program was one quartet each by Mozart and Brahms.

 As I became older I developed serious hearing problems (among them having only one functioning ear and that one requiring a hearing aid) and so the acoustics of the room and my nearness to the performers were critical.
 I sat about 10 feet from the quartet.
 The first note of the Mozart was long and sustained with all four instruments playing in unison.
 My immediate reaction was that I had gone to heaven.
 The sound was so rich and beautiful, I had never experienced anything like it before.
 It obviously resonated with all my previous listening yet it was unique.
 It was, in a sense, a reminder of what I had been longing to hear for forty or so years, but only on this one occasion (although the remainder of the evening was incredibly beautiful also) was everything: composition, instruments, performers, and acoustics exactly right for me.

 The note had an incredibly rich and deep texture as if dozens of instruments were playing.
 In an odd way it evoked all of music in perhaps four seconds and began a hour of ecstasy.

 A great photograph has a similar story.
 Every inch contributes to the whole yet every inch is a picture itself.
-My photographs aspire to this, but only on a few occasions do I feel they accomplish it.
+I aspire to this in all my photographs but, of course there are those that are special.
 One such image is shown below.

 Reeds, Blue Water and Water Lilies